aResidentofkyoto/PHL-1301-004/The Asian Sages Lao-tzu, Confucius, and Buddha.md

 [[Archetypes of Wisdom An Introduction to Philosophy -- Douglas J_ Soccio -- 9, 2015.pdf#page=86&selection=48,0,58,7|Archetypes of Wisdom An Introduction to Philosophy -- Douglas J_ Soccio -- 9, 2015, page 86]]

 ### Middle path
-#omo From a scene of religion Buddha took a middle path a “morally better” route
+On my own From a scene of religion Buddha took a middle path a “morally better” route